gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * Suspend PulseAudio when JACK is running using [pasuspender](http://manpages.ubuntu.com/manpages/en/man1/pasuspender.1.html) tool.
 * Configure PulseAudio to use JACK backend instead of ALSA.

-JACK backend for PulseAudio monitors JACK ports published on D-Bus.
-For every detected port, PulseAudio automatically creates a virtual source or sink, associated with this port.
+JACK backend for PulseAudio monitors when JACK is started using the JACK D-Bus API, and then creates one virtual source and one virtual sink that read and write samples to JACK.

-PulseAudio uses two threads for every JACK source and sink: one realtime thread for the JACK event loop, and another for the PulseAudio one.
+PulseAudio uses two threads for a JACK source or sink: one realtime thread for the JACK event loop, and another for the PulseAudio one.
 The reason for an extra thread is that it's not possible to add custom event sources to the JACK event loop, hence PulseAudio event loop can't be embedded into it.
 The extra thread costs extra latency, especially if PulseAudio is not configured to make its threads realtime using rtkit.

 ### Other backends